Buying a Piano

 A full-size upright piano is sometimes called an upright grand.
 This is an incorrect name because a grand piano has a different hammer action than an upright piano.
 When people refer to an upright as an upright grand, they mean that the length of the strings is the same as the length of the strings on a six-foot grand.
 The direction the strings are strung and where the hammers and dampers are located are completely different.

 What is the quality of sound it produces?
+What quality of speakers are in that particular model?

 Is the action of the keys not only touch sensitive and weighted, but of good quality?